xk1234/tp/docs/UserGuide.md

 ### Export contacts to a CSV file: `export`

-Exports your contacts to a CSV file.
-This can be edited with e.g. Excel.
+Effortlessly export your contacts to a CSV file that can be edited in software like Excel or Google Sheets.

 Format: `export FILE_PATH [a/ATTRIBUTE]...`

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:** The command will fail if the file cannot be edited, e.g., if you already have the file opened.</div>

+<div markdown="span" class="alert alert-primary">:bulb: **Tip:** Use filters before exporting to segment your contacts, e.g., exporting only high-commission leads.</div>

-* `FILE_PATH` is a file path with suffix `.csv` and prefix of only alphanumeric characters.
+* `FILE_PATH` is a file path that starts with only alphanumeric characters and ends with a suffix `.csv`.
+We recommend that you keep its length under 256 characters.
 * `ATTRIBUTE` may be **`name`, `phone`, `email`, `address`, or `commission`**.
 It is case-insensitive.
 You should not use the same `ATTRIBUTE` twice.
 * Only the currently displayed list is exported, so that you can select which contacts to export.

 Examples:
-* `export data.csv a/NAME a/email` exports only the names and email addresses of the currently displayed contacts to a file named `data.csv`.
+* `export data.csv a/NAME a/email`: Exports only names and emails—perfect for email campaigns!
-* `export data.csv` exports all details of the currently displayed contacts to a file named `data.csv`.
+* `export data.csv`: Exports all details of the currently displayed contacts to `data.csv`.
 ![result for 'export'](images/exportResult.png)

 ### Deleting a contact : `delete`